-The appliance as described in this documentation is intended for heating rooms with a central heating system and/or for supplying hot water.
+The appliance as described in this documentation is intended for heating rooms with a central heating system and, if required, heating hot water via an indirect hot water tank.
 Any other use is outside the scope of intended use for this appliance.
 Any liability for damage resulting from improper use shall not be accepted.

-1. SAFETY REGULATIONS
+SAFETY REGULATIONS